pygame/pygame/docs/reST/ref/display.rst

 .. function:: get_screensaver_enabled

-   | :sl:`Return whether SDL is hinted to enable or disable the screensaver.`
+   | :sl:`Return whether pygame is hinted to enable or disable the screensaver.`
    | :sg:`get_screensaver_enabled() -> bool`

-   Return whether SDL is hinted to enable or disable the screensaver.
+   Return whether screensaver is enabled.
+The default is False.
-   This function is only available with SDL2.
-Under SDL1, this function will raise an exception.

-   .. note:: The reliability of this function is subject to platform
-             support.
+   By default pygame tries to turn off the screensaver during game play.

+   .. note:: Some platforms do not have a screensaver or support
+             disabling the screensaver.
 Please see
              :func:`pygame.display.set_screensaver_enabled()` for
              caveats with screensaver support.

-   .. versionadded:: 2.0
+   .. versionadded:: 2.0 This function is only available with SDL2.
+Under SDL1,
+   this function will raise a NotImplementedError exception.

    .. ## pygame.display.get_screensaver_enabled ##

 .. function:: set_screensaver_enabled

    | :sl:`Change request state for whether screensaver may run`
-   | :sg:`set_screensaver_enabled() -> None`
+   | :sg:`set_screensaver_enabled(bool) -> None`

-   Change the SDL hint for whether screensavers should be enabled or disabled.
-This function is only available with SDL2.
-Under SDL1, this function will raise an exception.
+   Change whether screensavers should be enabled or disabled.
+The default is False.
+   By default pygame tries to turn off the screensaver during game play.

-   If the screen has been disabled due to this function (or by default in SDL), it will automatically be re-enabled when :func:``pygame.quit()` is called.
+   If the screen has been disabled due to this function, it will automatically be re-enabled when :func:``pygame.quit()` is called.

-   It is possible to influence the default value under SDL 2.0.2 or later via the environment variable ``SDL_HINT_VIDEO_ALLOW_SCREENSAVER``, which can be set to either ``0`` (disable) or ``1`` (enable).
+   It is possible to influence the default value via the environment variable ``SDL_HINT_VIDEO_ALLOW_SCREENSAVER``, which can be set to either ``0`` (disable) or ``1`` (enable).

    .. note:: Disabling screensaver is subject to platform support.
              When platform support is absent, this function will